qmk/qmk_firmware/keyboards/durgod/k3x0/readme.md

 1. Unplug USB cable.
 2. Open the keyboard case - there are plenty of youtube videos in that, but you will basically need 2 prying tools and a certain amount of force.
-3. After opening the keyboard, put the PCB upsides down, and the controller should be near the LEDs, make sure it's using the right controller SMT32.
+3. After opening the keyboard, put the PCB upsides down, and the controller should be near the LEDs, and make sure it's using the right controller (SMT32).
 4. Use the cable to short Boot0 to Vdd, by shorting R21 to C27 on the sides closest to the processor, as shown:

 <img src="https://i.imgur.com/hvDnw5a.jpg" width="520" height="693" alt="Shorting Boot0 to Vdd on K320">